psychopy/workshops/source/translators/setUpVersionControl.rst

   <a href="https://github.com/shiftkey/desktop" target="_blank">the shiftkey/desktop fork</a>

-Step 3a: Download and install *GitHub Desktop*
+3a: Download and install *GitHub Desktop*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - Go to the homepage for |homepageForGithubDesktop|